Graeme Langlands: Playing career

 Langlands represented Combined NSW High Schools from 1955 to 1957 and was playing 1st grade with the Wollongong Club in the Illawarra competition at age 18.
 The got his first big break with selection for Country Firsts in 1962 following the withdrawal of Newcastle's Les Johns due to injury.
 That same year he made the first of a record 33 interstate matches for New South Wales over 14 seasons.

-With Billy Smith who also joined St George in 1963, Langlands added new firepower to the ageing Dragons champion line up, initially as Reg Gasnier's centre partner, but later moving to fullback.
-On field Langlands and Smith demonstrated a magical telepathy and an intuitive understanding of each other's kicking and positional game.
+With Billy Smith, who also joined St. George in 1963, Langlands added new energy to the ageing Dragons champion line-up, initially as Reg Gasnier's centre partner, but later moving on to fullback.
+On the field, Langlands and Smith demonstrated an intuitive understanding of each other's kicking and positional game.

 He made his Test debut as a centre against New Zealand at the Sydney Cricket Ground in 1963.
 The depth of the selectors' fullback options, including incumbents Ken Thornett then Les Johns, meant that Langlands spent the first four years of his Test career at centre.
 He excelled there and in the Ashes deciding 2nd Test at Station Road in Swinton against Great Britain on the 1963–64 Kangaroo Tour he scored an Anglo-Australian record of 20 individual points in the historic 50–12 "Swinton massacre".
 1963 also saw the Kangaroos win The Ashes in England for the first time as solely an Australian team (the 1911–12 Kangaroo Tour had included New Zealand players), starting a run from 1963 until the present where Australia hasn't lost a series on a Kangaroo Tour.
 Thereafter Langlands played international football for Australia every season for 13 seasons.